 Do you plan on visiting the Kennedy Space Center with a large group?
 If so, you might be eligible for a lower per-person entrance fee.
 Per-person tickets can be heavily discounted when visiting with several types of groups, including youth, college students, adults, and seniors.

 The amount of the discount depends on the size of the group.
 For gatherings with between 15 and 29 visitors, each guest receives a discount of $2.50.
 This increases to $3.50 off for groups of 30-49 or $4.50 off for 50 or more visitors.

-There is plenty available at the Kennedy Space Center to keep you busy for an entire day — or even for multiple days.
-Locals often purchase multi-day passes in hopes of returning to the attraction several times throughout the year.
+There is plenty available at the Kennedy Space Center to keep you busy for an entire day — or even more than one day.
+Locals often purchase 2-day passes in hopes of returning to the attraction several times throughout the year.
 Special events and new movies at the IMAX theater help to ensure that no two visits are alike.

 5. Atlantis Annual Pass

 While the multi-day pass provides numerous benefits for those who intend to visit the Kennedy Space Center regularly, returnees can enjoy further savings with help from the upgraded Atlantis Annual Pass.
-This provides a year of unlimited admission, as well as a 10 percent discount on admission for up to six companions.
-Other fun features include a monthly newsletter and a visit lanyard.
+This provides a year of unlimited admission, an astronaut encounter, 10% off admission for up to six accompanying guests, and discounts on food and merchandise.

 Another important consideration?
 The Atlantis Annual Pass also gets members out of paying for parking for an entire year.
 At $10 per visit, those parking fees can add up quickly — so a nominal increase in the membership price could produce huge savings over time.
 Other perks include 10 percent discounts on food and shopping.